 The curriculum within the Department of Political Science and Criminal Justice & Legal Studies at NGU provides you with the knowledge and skills necessary for success in the many career paths available in political science and in criminal justice and legal studies.

 In political science, students take courses that provide a solid foundation in American and global politics, and the department also offers courses in public policy, political philosophy, and constitutional law.
 Criminal justice also offers courses drawn from across the discipline, including courses such as Law Enforcement Operations, as well as Forensic Analysis and Criminal Profiling.

-The curriculum in the Department of Political Science and Criminal Justice and Legal Studies reflects NGU's commitment to combining faith and learning.
+The curriculum in the Department of Political Science and Criminal Justice & Legal Studies reflects NGU's commitment to combining faith and learning.